MISP/misp-rfc/misp-object-template-format/raw.md

 Due to the increased maturity of threat information sharing, the need arose for more complex and exhaustive data-points to be shared across the various sharing communities.
 MISP's information sharing in general relied on a flat structure of attributes contained within an event, where attributes served as atomic secluded data-points with some commonalities as defined by the encapsulating event.
 However, this flat structure restricted the use of more diverse and complex data-points described by a list of atomic values, a problem solved by the MISP object structure.

 MISP objects combine a list of attributes to represent a singular object with various facets.
-In order to bootstrap the object creation process and to maintain uniformity among objects describing similar data-points, the MISP object template format serves as a reuseable and share-able blueprint format.
+In order to bootstrap the object creation process and to maintain uniformity among objects describing similar data-points, the MISP object template format serves as a reusable and share-able blueprint format.

 MISP object templates also include a vocabulary to describe the various inter object and object to attribute relationships and are leveraged by MISP object references.